Back to home

 Frequently asked

-The questions PHP and IOP operators actually ask us, grouped by topic.
-For anything we haven’t covered, email hello@lucida.ai or book a 30-minute demo.
+The questions PHP, IOP, residential, detox, and SUD operators actually ask us, grouped by topic.
+For anything we haven’t covered, email hello@lucida.ai or book a 30-minute consultation.

-What does “medical necessity” actually mean in PHP and IOP billing?
+What does “medical necessity” actually mean in PHP, IOP, residential, and detox?

-For PHP and IOP, medical necessity means the payer's reviewer can read your documentation and agree that (1) the patient's current symptoms, risks, and impairments justify this intensity of care, (2) the patient is responding to treatment but is not yet stable enough to step down, and (3) a lower level of care — standard outpatient — would be clinically unsafe today.
-This standard gets applied at initial authorization, at every concurrent review, and again during retrospective audit.
+It means the payer's reviewer can read the documentation and agree that (1) the patient's current symptoms, risks, and impairments justify this intensity of care, (2) the patient is responding to treatment but is not yet stable enough to step down, and (3) a lower level of care would be clinically unsafe today.
+The same standard applies at initial authorization, at every concurrent review, and again during retrospective audit.
 Vague or templated language fails all three tests.

 What is ASAM Criteria and why do payers cite it?

 ASAM Criteria (from the American Society of Addiction Medicine) is the dominant standardized framework commercial and Medicaid payers use to decide whether substance-use level of care is justified.
 It evaluates patients across six “dimensions” — acute intoxication/withdrawal, biomedical, emotional/behavioral/cognitive, readiness to change, relapse/continued use potential, and recovery environment.
-For SUD PHP and IOP, nearly every denial letter cites a specific ASAM dimension that the notes failed to support.
+For SUD programs (detox, residential, PHP, IOP), nearly every denial letter cites a specific ASAM dimension that the notes failed to support.
 Documenting in ASAM's language — per dimension, with specificity — is the single highest-leverage documentation change an SUD program can make.

 What is LOCUS/CALOCUS and how is it different from ASAM?